COVID-19 and Brock CHC

-Dr. Zahra Bardai, Physician at Brock CHC, has been providing leadership to the organization’s pandemic planning team for weeks.
+Dr. Zahra Bardai, Physician at Brock CHC, has been providing leadership to the organization’s pandemic planning team.
 She stated, “In the face of the COVID-19 pandemic, we have transformed our health services delivery.
 During these challenging times, we are here for our Brock community, ensuring that every member we interact with is protected, informed, guided, assessed and treated to the best of our abilities.”

-While we work through the COVID-19 pandemic, all Brock CHC community-based programs have been suspended.
-We are investigating alternate ways to deliver these programs and will be reaching out to all our clients with “wellness calls” to connect with those who may need assistance or information.
+While we work through the COVID-19 pandemic, many of our community-based programs have been moved to a virtual delivery.
+We are reaching out to our clients with “wellness calls” to connect with those who may need assistance or information.
 We continue to provide in-person primary care services on a reduced schedule to clients for urgent triaged needs.
 All other appointments are being made by telephone or video conferencing if possible or rescheduled to a later date.
 Recognizing the changing needs of our local population, we are developing practical solutions to assist the community with accessing food and supplies, answering health care questions and connecting to other services and supports.

 “We all have an important role to play in successfully managing our current circumstances,” stressed Dr. Bardai.
 “It is a time when each of us brings our strengths and talents to the common goal of practicing social separation, important hygiene strategies, as well as helping family, neighbours and friends without physically being in touch.
 We are incredibly fortunate to live in times where the public health response is strong and connection to each other accessible via virtual contact.
 The goodwill response within our community has been tremendous.
 It is the backbone that will enable us to cope and come out on the other side of this pandemic.”